 It's a classic animal kingdom question we haven't seen acted out until now.
-Which will you put your money on?

 The cottonmouth, otherwise known as the water moccasin, is an opportunistic predator.
 The rattlesnake is an efficient and specialized killer.
 What happens when they go up against each other in the wild?

 Published by ojatro on YouTube, the video is pretty epic.
 Beware, this is some graphic footage.
 But you knew that when you saw the headline, right?